dimike96/PicoCTF-Readme-Collection/RPS.md

 ## Solution

-It look like we need to beat the computer 5 times to get the flag
+It look like we need to beat the computer 5 times to get the flag.

 If we check the source code we find: